andicahyo/Project-Lab-BI-2/README.md

 c) Dashboards should be easy to use, compact, and give a clear picture of each department's performance.

 ### 2.3 User Persona
+**a) C-Level (Management)**
+  * What they do
+    - Oversee all business operations and decisions and are responsible for the success of the organization
+  * What they need:
+    - Overview performance sales, marketing, bis dev department
+    - Clear information, compact, easy to understand within 5 minutes of reading.

+**b) Business Development Dept**
+  * What they do:
+    - Identifying and taking advantage of growth opportunities.
+  * What they need:
+    - Visual report of a/b testing result that they have conducted

+**c) Marketing Dept.**
+  * What they do:
+    - Reach out to prospects, customers, investors and/or the community, while creating an overarching image that represents your company in a positive light.
+  * What they need:
+    - Presenting which target market has the greatest potential per period, as well as recommendations for the next target market to target based on existing data.
+    - percentage of purchase compare to visit
+    - Progress to see percentage campaign achievement

+**d) Sales Dept.**
+  * What they do:
+    - Overseeing what the sales team is doing, making plans and setting targets.
+It also includes generally ensuring the efficiency of the sales process to get the best result for the business
+  * What they need:
+    - Allows sales management and clients to easily track data sources and see whether sales forecasts are being met.
+    - Having a clear and reliable data set means there will be better decision-making

 ## 3. Overview Process
 ### a) Data Extracting
   We have several datasets that are given from several departments that we can get some information to analyze the data.
 We proposed a comprehensive dashboard to c-level that will help the organization thrive.
 There the list of dataset below: